NEW STANDARDS BILL 44

-- The posting must, in particular, clearly delimit the area where smoking is prohibited as well as the perimeter of 9 meters, if applicable.
+- In particular, the signs must clearly mark off the area where smoking is prohibited, as well as the 9-metre perimeter, if applicable.

-- The operator of a place covered by the tobacco law must not tolerate a person smoking in a place where it is prohibited to do so.
+- The operator of a place covered by the Tobacco Act must not tolerate that a person smoke in a place where it is prohibited to do so.

 Since May 26, 2016, smoking is prohibited